Get

 How Can I Get My Pets to Play Together?

-Start off by giving your cats and dogs their own space, then slowly introduce them in a neutral area.
-Make sure there are plenty of toys and treats available for when they do interact so that you can reward positive behavior.
+Start off by giving your cats and dogs their own space, then slowly introduce them in a neutral area, by keeping the dog on a loose leash.
+Make sure there are plenty of toys and treats available for when they do interact so that you can reward positive behavior, but avoid any competition surrounding resources, which dogs tend to be more observant of.

 What if My Cat & Dog Start Fighting?

-If your pets start getting aggressive or physical with each other, it’s best to separate them immediately.
+If your pets start showing signs of discomfort or fear, or they are overstimulated and have had enough, it’s best to separate them immediately.
+This is why supervision is crucial, so you can pick up on subtle cues in their body language that they are no longer enjoying the interaction.
+It’s much safer for both pets to prevent a conflict before it occurs, as it may lead to serious injuries.
 Speak softly and firmly as you remove them from the situation.
 Never shout or scold, as this could make matters worse.
-Afterward, work on reinforcing positive behavior when they’re around each other.
+Afterward, work on reinforcing positive behavior when they’re around each other, but only if it’s safe.
+If they are not getting along, don’t force the interaction.

-If your pets just don’t seem to be able to interact peacefully, it may be time to seek professional help.
+If your pets just don’t seem to be able to interact peacefully, it may be time to seek professional help or keep them separated, each in their own safe space of the home.
 A qualified animal behaviorist can provide you with advice on how to safely introduce your cats and dogs to each other and suggest techniques for helping them get along better.

 Dog and cat with together in bed